 Only process safety professionals with relevant process safety experience can earn this distinction.
 Each candidate will be rigorously screened and tested to ensure their professional knowledge and commitment to staying current with the latest developments in process safety.

-You can’t obtain a more authoritative process safety credential anywhere.
+The CCPSC is the authoritative process safety credential.
 Take the first step toward establishing yourself as a recognized expert in process safety, start the certification process today.

 How Do I Get Started?

 Are you eligible to earn the credential that demonstrates your proficiency in and commitment to process safety?
 Just answer these three simple questions:

 - Do you have an undergraduate degree from an accredited college or university in science, engineering, math or technology, or the experience listed below?

 - Is your post degree experience greater than 5 years for a degree in Science, Technology, Engineering or Math (STEM) (10 years if your degree is not in a STEM discipline or if you do not have a degree)?

 - Has your process safety experience been broad and deep enough to make you familiar with the 20 elements of Risk Based Process Safety?